Characters: A Certain Magical Index Academy City Leadership

 - Ascend to a Higher Plane of Existence: When he scolds Fiamma after his A God Am I plan fails, he outright says he has achieved such a thing — though it isn't far-fetched to say that he hasn't attained the highest position yet.

 - Assimilation Plot: His vision, as revealed in Volume 6 to some degree, is to set up an Artificial Heaven of AIM fields encompassing the entire world by spreading the MISAKA network worldwide and using the influence of Hyouka Kazakiri on it.
 Basically, by creating a world covered in AIM, all magic will be destroyed and all humans will have access to esper powers.
 Whether this is his primary Evil Plan or merely a backup plan of sorts is yet to be seen, as he seems to have several other plans for Academy City.
+New Testament volume 10 reveals that this is simply one step in a much grander and far-reaching plan, which involves the absolute destruction of all magic and restoring the world to its "pure" state.
+What he plans on doing once that's accomplished remains something of a mystery.

 - Badass: Curbstomps Fiamma of the Right.